statuc30721/jenkins_devops_v1.7/README.md

 4. Revise the docker-compose.yaml (if desired) to what you want your Jenkins image to be named.
 For example, jenkins-devops.
 [NOTE:] You need to review the plugins.txt file to make sure you have *only* the plugins you want installed.
 Otherwise you will have plugins that you may not need and it will create a very large image (approximately 4 GB).
 The base jenkins images is around 800MB.
 This project will create a  much larger image due to software and plugin installation.
 The plugins alone takeup 1.5 GB of space.

+[ALTERNATIVES:]
-As an alternative you can comment out the section of the Dockerfile that pulls the plugins and install plugins manually.
+(a) As an alternative you can comment out the section of the Dockerfile that pulls the plugins and install plugins manually.

+(b)

 5. Once you have the configuration files setup as you want, then run the following command to build your jenkins image file.